Gavin Friday: Career

 In 2005 Friday and Seezer collaborated with Quincy Jones on incidental music for the 50 Cent biopic Get Rich or Die Tryin'.
 In 2001 they scored the film Disco Pigs by Kirsten Sheridan.
 Two years later Friday and Seezer and their ensemble also collaborated with Bono on Peter & the Wolf in aid of the Irish Hospice Foundation.

 In September 2006 a 2-CD collection of sea shanties called Rogue's Gallery: Pirate Ballads, Sea Songs, and Chanteys, produced by Hal Willner, was released on the ANTI- label.
 Friday contributes to two tracks including the lewd "Baltimore Whores" and "Bully in the Alley" with ex-Virgin Prunes bandmates Guggi and Dave-id.
 The reunion of Friday, Guggi and Dave-id was the first time they had recorded together since the Virgin Prunes broke up in 1985.

 Friday worked again with Hal Willner in June 2007, appearing in the concert "Forest of No Return – the Vintage Disney Songbook" as part of the Meltdown Festival presented at London's newly reopened Royal Festival Hall.
 Sharing a stage with artists such as Grace Jones, Nick Cave, Pete Doherty and curator Jarvis Cocker, Friday performed the Disney songs "The Siamese Cat Song" and "Castle in Spain".

 Taking time out from work on his fourth solo album with Herb Macken, Friday teamed up with English composer, Gavin Bryars, the Royal Shakespeare Company and Opera North for a new interpretation of Shakespeare's Sonnets touring as part of the 2007 Complete Works Festival.
 Opening in Stratford-Upon-Avon, Friday presented his take on Sonnet 40 ('Take all my loves, my love, yea, take them all') and narrated Bryars' 40-minute piece 'Nothing Like The Sun'.
 Friday and Macken composed the music for the Patrick McCabe play, The Revenant.
 The Revenant opened as part of the 2007 Galway Arts Festival.
 The play's main theme is entitled 'Dreamland'.

-In 2009, Friday and Macken worked on Gavin's fourth studio album, set for release in 2010.
+In 2009, Friday and Macken worked on Friday's fourth studio album, set for release in 2010.
 On 6 April 2010 Record company Rubyworks announced they signed Gavin Friday and that a new album was on its way.
 The new CD was titled catholic and was released in Ireland on Good Friday: 22 April 2011.